The Manage window in Rainmeter is the primary means of controlling the application and skins. It consists of four main tabs:

 - Transparency: The transparency of the skin.

-- On hover: The hide on mouse over behavior of the skin.
+- On hover: The on hover behavior of the skin.

 - Draggable: The draggable setting for the skin.